cmusatyalab/openface/docs/training-new-models.md

 pass them as command-line parameters.
 This will output the loss and in-progress models to `training/work`.

+Warning: Metadata about the on-disk data is cached in `training/work/{train,test}Cache.t7` and assumes the data directory does not change.
+If your data directory changes, delete these files so they will be regenerated.

 ## 4. Analyze training
 Visualize the loss with [training/plot-loss.py](https://github.com/cmusatyalab/openface/blob/master/training/plot-loss.py).